kubemq-io/kubemq-workshop/README.md

 ![alt text](https://i.imgur.com/NBYiMoZ.png)

-In this workshop you will build a progrem that will receive messages from kubemq-queue and send them to event store.
+In this workshop you will build an application that will receive messages from kubemq-queue and send them to event store.

 You will need to listen to queue, take the body (a list of Rate struct , see at #Data) and send them to kubemq event-store .